hull/hull-js/docs-reference.md

     |-----image.png

 <a name="#widgets_sources"></a>
-#### Widget sources
+### Widget sources

-Hull can fetch widgets from many places, called sources.
+Hull can fetch widgets from many places, called _widget sources_.
 By default, Hull knows 2 sources:

 * `hull`, which is he location for our [packaged widgets](/docs/widgets/packaged_widgets)
-* `default`, which is the default location for your widgets, has for value `./widgets`.
+* `default`, which is the default location for your widgets, has for default value `./widgets`.
 This means that if your baseURL is `/path/to/my/app`, then the default source intends to find its widgets into `/path/to/my/app/widgets`.

-By configuring Hull at startup, you can override these settings (except from the `hull` source) and add any source you want.
+By configuring Hull at startup, you can override these settings (except from the `hull` source) and add as many sources you want.

 Using sources can be very useful if you add 3rd-party widgets, or want to separate your widgets by concerns.

 Widgets from a source are namespaced, meaning that you can have 2 widgets with the same name, as long as they don't come from the same source.

-Declaring a new source is made during the initialization process of `hull.js`, as part of its [configuration](/docs/Hull.js/configuration)
+Declaring a new source is made during the initialization process of `hull.js`, as part of its [configuration](/docs/Hull.js/configuration).

-#### Creating the widget
+### Creating the widget

 Let's say you want to create a widget named `awesome`.